Whenever I agree to represent a business, it must pass my “newsroom vet litmus test.”

 Or, if you are one of the roughly 13,000 Trib print edition subscribers in Elmhurst, Lombard or Villa Park, it’s on page 5 of the March 19-25 Triblocal print edition.

-Any Chicago-area business or group that is not factoring in the increasingly aggressive Triblocal into its media-outreach strategy, both online and in print, is squandering its external communications potential.
+Any Chicago-area business or group that is not factoring in the increasingly aggressive Triblocal into its media-outreach strategy, both online and in print, is limiting its external communications potential.